jimhalltechguy/network-troubleshooting/README.md

-  Network Troubleshooting Commands (for Windows)
+	<h2>“ping (IP address)”</h2>
-	“ping (IP address)” - operates at Level 3 of the OSI Model, can see if we can reach the Internet “ping google.com” - see if we get a response from one of world’s most commonly accessed websites “ipconfig” - gives us our network settings - IPv4, MAC, subnet mask, default gateway,etc “ipconfig /all” - gives even more detailed info
+ 		Operates at Level 3 of the OSI Model, can see if we can reach the Internet
+	“ping google.com” - see if we get a response from one of world’s most commonly accessed websites “ipconfig” - gives us our network settings - IPv4, MAC, subnet mask, default gateway,etc “ipconfig /all” - gives even more detailed info